Framing your world

 Preventing Issues from the Start

-The best way to prevent issues with unusual shaped windows is to engage an interior designer during the planning stage of your home build or renovation.
+The best way to prevent issues with unusually shaped windows is to engage an interior designer during the planning stage of your home build or renovation.
 By working closely with the architect, an interior designer can ensure that space and window planning are considered from the outset.
 This collaboration avoids the compromises that often occur when interior design is treated as an afterthought.
 Just as you wouldn't build a house without an architect, involving an interior designer early on ensures that the layout, functionality and aesthetic appeal of your home are optimised.

 Find out more